woocommerce/woocommerce/packages/js/number/README.md

 # Number

-A collection of utilities to propery localize numerical values in WooCommerce
+A collection of utilities to properly localize numerical values in WooCommerce

 ## Installation